 Tips on Saving on the Cost of (Good) Groceries

-Saving on the cost of good groceries
+How to save on the cost of good groceries

 - Always shop with a list.
 This should make the experience faster and less stressful at the store.
 My mom, God bless her, used to wander around the grocery store for hours trying to figure out what she needed.
 I can do a week’s worth of shopping in an hour.
 The cost-saving comes from buying only what you need and making sure you’re not buying extra or unnecessary items.
 Don’t like shopping with lists?
 Give it a try for three weeks out of the month, and then feel free to go crazy for one shop each month.
-I think you’ll come around…
+I think you’ll come around.

-- Keep a running list of items you need at home.
+- Keep a list of items you need at home.
 This is a huge time saver, and easy to do whether you use a paper list or your smartphone for shopping.
 When you need to actually plan out your week of meals, having this running list already going will shorten the task.

 - Don’t shop hungry and leave the kids at home.
 Easier said than done some days, and I understand.
 Just know that being hungry and distracted leads to poor buying decisions, and guess what, the store likes it when you make poor buying decisions!

 - Stock up on sale items, but only if you use them.
-We don’t go to Costco (partly because we don’t have the storage room for huge quantities of items), but it’s also because I strongly believe that having lots of unused food, which can go bad, is no good deal at all.
+We don’t go to Costco (partly because we don’t have the storage room for huge quantities of items), but it’s also because I strongly believe that having lots of unused food, which can go bad, is not a good deal at all.

 - Eat leftovers for lunch.
-We ALWAYS make enough for leftovers, and as both of our skills in the kitchen have improved, we don’t consider leftovers to be a step down in eating.
+We ALWAYS make enough for leftovers, and as both of our skills in the kitchen have improved, we don’t consider leftovers to be a step down anymore.
 I’m always surprised by people who buy their lunches, especially if they ate a meal at home the night before.

 - Don’t be afraid of the freezer section for veggies, fruit, and seafood.
 Foods that are out of season, like blueberries in December, are cheaper and pretty good when frozen.
 For seafood, all of the stuff we have in Iowa is previously frozen, so why not just get it from the freezer case to begin with?